THE DOMINICAN ASSOCIATES OF SPARKILL

 Social ~ Participation in congregational celebrations, workshops and seminars, offering and receiving hospitality and participating in local community gatherings.

-If you would like additional information please email Sr. Margaret Palliser, OP
+If you would like additional information or are interested in exploring the Sparkill Associate program, please email Sr. Margaret Palliser, OP

 New York Associates

 St. Louis, MO Assoicates